iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.4.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.healthengine.android 1 reviews"/>
 </p>

+> 1 hr notice for an appointment is silly.
+Make it the day before do there is a chance to cancel in a timely manner.<br> :date: __2020-12-09 23:38:27__

 > Every time I'm logging on it's asking to create a passcode,,, most useless app I've come across,,, uninstalling it fix this annoyance..<br> :date: __2020-12-04 13:13:00__

 > All these doctors expect their kickbacks...and most are dodgy as<br> :date: __2020-12-03 12:30:10__